Camino Solo GR65 – Lone, but not alone, along The Way of Saint James

 - Cross three regions: Auverge, Languedoc-Roussilon and Midi-Pyrenees.

-- Enjoy single and en suite rooms in a mix of high-level accommodations: Chambres d’Hotes, Gites du Charme and fine hotels.
+- Enjoy single and en suite rooms in a mix of excellent accommodations: Chambres d’Hotes, Gites du Charme and good hotels.

 - Explore the cultural heritage of some of France’s most enchanting ancient regions.